FallenAstaroth/stink/docs/en.md

 3. Insert the resulting ID into the ```YOUR_ID``` field in the script.

 ## Creating exe
-Python is an interpreted programming language, so we first translate it into C++ and then compile it into an .exe file.
+Python is an interpreted programming language, so we first translate it into C and then compile it into an .exe file.
 We will need Nuitka to do this.

 ### Creating executable file